Hull Identification Number and Boatcode

 - A vessel regulated under the Navigation Act 2012 of the Commonwealth

-- A vessel being registered to a benefactor of a will, or to the estate of the late owner or within a family following the death of the registered controller this being and including spouse, legal de facto and children
+- A vessel being registered to a beneficiary of a will, or to the estate of the late owner or within a family following the death of the registered controller - this being and including spouse, legal de facto and children

-- An expired registration when there is no change of ownership and the payment of a late and renewal fee is made
+- An expired registration when there is no change of ownership and renewal fee is paid

 - White water rafts

 - Dumb barges and lighters where an engine is not attached

 - Hire and Drive vessels except high powered and PWC

 - Vessels in chains (vehicular ferries).

 Boatcode agents throughout NSW can validate existing HINs, and affix HINs to vessels.
 Find a Boatcoat agent in NSW.